 - Cravings: Do you have cravings for the substance?

-- Activities given up: Do you skip doing your hobbies to use the substance?
+- Activities are given up: Do you skip doing your hobbies to use the substance?

 If you answered yes to 2 or 3 of the criteria, you might have a mild substance use disorder.
 A person who meets 4-5 of the measures has a moderate substance use disorder.
 However, a person who meets six or more has a severe substance use disorder.

-If you think you may have a problem, consider taking our drug and alcohol assessment in South Jersey.
-Then, call 855.765.6399 to enroll in one of our treatment programs.
+If you think you may have a problem, consider taking our drug and alcohol assessment in Voorhees, NJ.
+Then, call 855.765.6399 to enroll in one of our therapy programs.
 Please contact Harmony Bay Wellness with any questions or concerns about substance use disorder and other mental health disorders.
 Together, we can beat your substance use disorder and get you back to being yourself.